DevD1092/spr_wcase_seq/README.md

 Please cite our paper appropriately if you use these codes in your research for development, simulation or testing of a new star identification algorithm or comparison & benchmarking with the above-mentioned algorithm, We welcome any questions regarding the code.

 This code is only for academic and research purposes.
+Commercial use of this code is not permitted.

-Citation of the paper:
+Citation of the paper "A robust star identification algorithm with star shortlisting":

 @article{mehta2018robust,
   title={A robust star identification algorithm with star shortlisting},